Washington vs UCLA Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 22)

 Washington vs UCLA Prop Picks (AI)

-Remi is pouring through tons of stats on each team.
-In fact, anytime the Huskies and Bruins play there’s always several intriguing angles to key in on.
-Not to mention games played at Rose Bowl in Nov can often follow normal, predictable betting trends.
+AI algorithm Remi is pouring through mountains of datapoints on each line.
+In fact, anytime the Huskies and Bruins play there’s always several intriguing observations to key in on.
+Not to mention games played at Rose Bowl in Nov seemingly never follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: D. Williams over 274.5 Passing + Rushing Yards.